-- a To advise on and approve the specification and technical aspects of the competition venue on and off shore. - b To establish the format of competition and the competition schedule for the Qualifier. - c To establish and operate any qualification system deemed necessary for the Qualifier. - d To establish the rules and regulations for the Qualifier. - e To appoint the World Sailing Officials according to World Sailing Regulations and the Hosting Agreement. - f To advise on the specification of all Official vessels and the appointment of vessel drivers. - g To consult and advise on the race management, international jury and equipment inspection committee equipment required to deliver the Qualifier. - h To advise on and approve the World Sailing Emerging Nations Program. - i To advise on and approve the event sustainability plans. - j To appoint or approve competition technology partners to provide timing, scoring, tracking, adjudication and real-time data presentation systems.
+- a To advise on and approve the specification and technical aspects of the competition venue on and off shore. - b To consult and assist in the appointment of the Event Director, Competition Manager, and key professional staff. - c To establish the format of competition and the schedule for the Last Chance Regatta. - d To establish and operate any qualification system deemed necessary for the Last Chance Regatta. - e To establish the rules and regulations for the Last Chance Regatta. - f To appoint the World Sailing Officials according to World Sailing Regulations and the Hosting Agreement. - g To advise on and approve the specification of all Official vessels and the appointment of vessel drivers. - h To consult and advise on the race management, international jury and equipment inspection committee equipment required to deliver the Last Chance Regatta. - i To consult and advise on the volunteer program. - j To work with the Host on the preparation of training sessions for athletes and, if necessary, test events. - k To advise on and approve the World Sailing Emerging Nations Program. - l To advise on and approve the event sustainability plans. - m To appoint competition technology partners to provide timing, scoring, tracking, adjudication and real-time data presentation systems.